xabikos/aspnet-webpack/README.md

 });
 ```
 In this example we just use the default configuration values and no live reload will happen.
-The available options are pretty self explenatory and it shouldn't be any problem provide the appropriate configuration.
+The available options are pretty self explanatory and it shouldn't be any problem provide the appropriate configuration.

 A more complete configuration with live reload follows:
  ```cs